dalameh/thetradingoasis/README.md

 Welcome to **The Trading Oasis**, a comprehensive trading and portfolio management app for investors and traders to explore market insights, track holdings, and log trades — all in one polished, interactive platform.

+While optimized for laptop/desktop, the app is fully **responsive and compatible with tablets and smartphones**, providing a seamless experience across devices.

 This project was built from scratch on a **$0 budget**, so you may notice a slight cold start for the backend, but everything else is ready to explore and enjoy.
 Don’t be shy — click around, try the features, and see what the app can do!

 **Live App:** [thetradingoasis.vercel.app](https://thetradingoasis.vercel.app)